 Because it is heavily involved in Minnesota's electric transmission system, MISO warrants further discussion.
 As noted above, MISO is a Regional Transmission Organization (RTO) created and regulated by FERC.
 MISO is involved in numerous matters that are critical to the reliable and low-cost operation of the bulk transmission system.
 These activities include: planning for contingencies if large generation plants are retired or transmission components fail; conducting engineering analyses of the effects of various changes to the generation fleet or transmission components of the system as a whole; planning for transmission needs in the MISO region; coordinating with other RTOs in the Eastern Interconnection System; monitoring the day-to-day (and minute-to-minute) operations of the regional transmission system; determining which generation units will operate (from lowest to highest cost) in the energy market at any given time; addressing the operational effects of congestion on the transmission system; and analyzing where the greatest congestion exists.
 Staff of Commerce and the Commission participate in various MISO workgroups and committees.

-As noted above, the geographical area of MISO's region spans 15 states and, for reliability purposes, a Canadian province.
-To focus its review of the reliability of the transmission system, MISO established "four transmission planning zones."
+The MISO region spans 15 states and, for reliability purposes, the Canadian province of Manitoba.
+To focus its review of the reliability of the transmission system, MISO established four transmission planning zones.